warisha-f1/MergeEd/README.md

 Submission Tracking: Real-time monitoring of the approval status of submitted strategies.

-2. DIET Approval Dashboard (The Quality Gateway)
+2. DIET Approval Dashboard (The Quality Gateway):

 Streamlined Workflow: A dedicated interface for officers to review and approve AI-generated strategies.